Unit rationale, description and aim

 Assessment strategy and rationale

-The assessment tasks align with the presentation of the content in this unit of study and students should learn while, as well from, undertaking these tasks.
 This unit takes an authentic assessment approach allowing students to demonstrate their learning and competency on their peers and through application to clinically relevant scenarios.
 Assessment tasks 1 and 3 (exercise assessment and prescription assignment and case study oral viva) require students to assimilate and apply theoretical knowledge to demonstrate their emerging professional competence in the areas of assessment, prescription, implementation, monitoring, progression and documentation of aerobic and resistance training programs for healthy people and those with chronic conditions.
-Assessment task 2 (written examination) requires students to demonstrate acquired theoretical knowledge from across the semester and assimilate and apply this knowledge to clinically relevant case scenarios.
+Assessment task 2 (practical examination) requires students to demonstrate acquired knowledge from across the semester and assimilate and apply this knowledge to clinically relevant practical case scenarios.
+To pass the unit, students are required to demonstrate that they have achieved each learning outcome associated with PHTY203 and obtained a total mark of 50% in the unit as the minimum standard.

 Overview of assessments